Marketing forCriminal Defense Lawyers

 2. Live chat

 Despite the fears of many lawyers about giving hours of free advice or contravening privacy laws, customers increasingly expect their questions to be answered immediately.
-Patience is in short supply online.
+Patience is in short supply online, so live chat isn’t going away.

-The option of live chat is especially useful for law firms that largely deal with the general public.
+It is especially useful for law firms that largely deal with the general public.
 That includes criminal defense firms.

 It provides:

-- Immediacy — you can answer customer questions there and then before they hire you
+• Immediacy — you can answer customer questions there and then before they hire you

-- Connectivity — you show customers that you’re progressive and prepared to meet them on their terms
+• Connectivity — you show customers that you’re progressive and prepared to meet them on their terms

-Live chat effectively allows you to place a sign on the front of your firm 24/7 saying “we’re open for business.”
+Live chat effectively allows you to place a sign on the front of your firm 24/7 saying ‘we’re open for business.’

 You also get the benefits of lead generation without it taking up your time.
 Live chat agents do all the work.

 And it doesn’t need to pop up and be an annoyance for visitors.
-The live chat option can be very unobtrusive like this:

 3. Speed